emiliasato/ecommerce-analysis/README.md

 - <a href="#eda">**3.
 Exploratory Data Analysis**</a>
     - Q. Which order features are impacting review scores?
     - Q. Which seller features are impacting review scores?
     - Q. Which product features are impacting review scores?
+    - Q. Are customerse really disappointed about certain products, regardless of slow delivery time?
     - Q. What happens if we remove the worst performing sellers?
 - <a href="#conclusion">**4.
 Conclusion/Recommendations**</a>